-Type of Risk Description Evaluation Methodology Basis Risk The risk where there is a mismatch between actual variable rate debt service and variable rate indices used to determine swap payment.
+Type of Risk Description EvalUation Methodology Mitigation Basis Risk The risk where there is a mismatch between actual variable rate debt service and variable rate indices used to determine swap payment.
 The City will review historical trading differentials between the variable rate bonds and the variable rate index.
+The City will analyze historic relationships and consider mitigation techniques as warranted.
+When used in connection with an advanced refunding, mitigation techniques could include maintaining a cushion between the floating rate index and the expected trading level of the floating rate instrument, creating a reserve to cover potential basis risk mismatches, and including provisions for optional termination.

-Gredit Risk The occurrence of an event modifying the credit quality or credit rating of the City or its counterparty.
+Credit Risk The occurrence of an event modifying the credit quality or credit rating of the City or its counterparty.
 The City will actively monitor the ratings of its counterparties, insurers and guarantors, if applicable.
+The City can minimize cross defaults and the favorable negotiation o credit event triggers in the underlying documentation.
 Counterparty Risk The failures of the counterparty to make required payments or otherwise comply with the terms of the swap agreement.
 The City will monitor exposure levels, ratings thresholds and collateralization requirements.
-Rollover Risk The risk that the City can not secure a cost-effective renewal of a line or letter of credit.
+The City will diversify its counterparty exposure impose minimum credi rating standards and require protective documentation provisions (See Counterparty Credi Criteria) Rollover Risk The risk that the City can not secure a cost- effective renewal of a line or letter of credit.
 The City will evaluate the expected availability of liquidity support for hedged (swapped) and unhedged variable rate debt.
-Tax Event Risk The risk that the spread between taxable and tax-exempt rates will change as a result of changes in income tax laws or other conditions.
-The City will review the tax events proposed in swap agreements and evaluate the impact of potential changes in tax law on LIBOR-based swaps.
-Termination Risk The risk that a swap has a negative value and the City will owe a "breakage" fee is the contract has to be liquidated for any reason.
-The City will compute is termination exposure for all existing and proposed swaps at market value and under an expected worst-case scenario.
-A contingency plan will be periodically updated specifying how much the City would finance a termination payment and/or replace the hedge.
+This risk is shared generally by variable-rate debt structures.
+The City may use any of the following mitigation techniques: purchasing longer term facilities fo credits where rollover risk is greatest: including SIFMA Index Bonds in the bond documents; and staggering the maturity dates of different liquidity facility programs to diversify points of marke re-entry.
+Tax Event Risk The risk that the spread between taxable and tax- exempt rates will change as a result of changes in income tax laws or other conditions.
+The City will review the tax events proposed in swap agreements and evaluate the impact of potential changes in tax law on LIBOR- based swaps.
+The City should monitor its tax risk position, including taking steps to reduce tax risk when favorable marke opportunities presen themselves, limiting tax risk to within acceptable bounds, and considering Termination Risk The risk that a swap has a negative value and the City will owe a "breakage" fee is if the contract has to be liquidated for any reason.
+The City will compute is termination exposure for all existing and proposed swaps at market value and under an expected worst- case scenario.
+A contingency plan will be periodically The City will use protective documentation provisions and will evaluate sources of internal liquidity and market access that could be used in the event a termination payment were required to be made.